 Beijing envisions the international extension of Digital China as not merely exporting hardware, but strategically positioning its data and computing systems as indispensable infrastructure for the digital economies of partner countries.

-Source: “Diagram 3-1: Overall View of the Fused Application of the Industrial Internet in the Shipbuilding Industry,” in Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry (工业互联网与船舶行业融合应用参考指南), Ministry of Industry and Information Technology, Information and Communication Management Bureau, June 5, 2025, Page 9.
+Source: “Diagram 3-1: Overall View of the Fused Application of the Industrial Internet in the Shipbuilding Industry,” in Reference Guide on the Fused Application of the Industrial Internet in the Shipbuilding Industry (工业互联网与船舶行业融合应用参考指南), Ministry of Industry and Information Technology, June 5, 2025, Page 9

 Source: Chinese Journal on the Internet of Things (物联网学报), September 2020.
 This journal image shows a notional “civilian” air-space-ground integrated network.
 But raising questions, the “civilian” network also includes an integrated “military operations network” in the lower right corner communicating with an “emergency communications network.”
 The image also shows an unidentified gray hull ship communicating with an integrated “maritime network.”